 “This second race is a good indicator that we will be hard to beat at conference,” remarked head Coach Zach Schroeder.
 “We’re progressing and excited to get Michael Sciarra back in our line-up.
 Our hope and prayer is that we have a good platform to represent the Lord well through our running.”

-Now, the Mustangs will toe the line in two weeks at the Pomona-Pitzer Invitational on October 4th.
+After a couple more weeks of training, the Mustangs will toe the line at the Pomona-Pitzer Invitational on Oct.
+3.